How Does Identity Theft Happen?

 - Read your bills and statements.
-Are there charges on there that you did not buy?
+Are there charges on there for purchases that you did not make?

 - Review your bank account statement.
-Are all the transactions on the statement what you anticipated, are there debit card purchases that are yours?
+Are all the transactions on the statement what you anticipated, are there debit card or credit card transactions that are not yours?